tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Record Layer

-The only cTLS records that are sent in plaintext are handshake records (ClientHello, and ServerHello/HRR).
-The content type is therefore constant (it is always `handshake`) and does not need to be explicitly conveyed in the record layer.
-Length information is signaled for unencrypted records using the varint encoding.
-(In principle, even this length could be omitted, since handshake messages are self-describing.
-Having this length field allows a clean separation between the record layer and the handshake layer.)
+The only cTLS records that are sent in plaintext are handshake records (ClientHello and ServerHello/HRR).
+The content type is therefore constant (it is always `handshake`), so we instead set the `content_type` field to a fixed cTLS-specific valud to distinguish cTLS plaintext records from encrypted records, TLS/DTLS records, and other protocols using the same 5-tuple.

+The `profile_id` field allows the client and server to agree on which compression profile should be used for this session (see
+{{template-based-specialization}}).
+This field MUST be set to zero if and only if no compression profile is used.
+Non-zero values are negotiated out of band between the client and server, as part of the specification of the compression profile.

 ~~~~
       struct {
+          ContentType content_type = ctls;
+          varint profile_id;
           opaque fragment<0..V>;
-      } TLSPlaintext;
+      } CTLSPlaintext;
 ~~~~

 Encrypted records use DTLS 1.3 record framing, comprising a configuration octet